 This indicates the percentage of residents that have had a fall leading to severe injury.

 In Des Arc Nursing and Rehabilitation Center, 0% of Patients had UTIs

 This tells you the percent of patients that suffered from a urinary tract infection.
 These infections are sometimes associated with poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Des Arc Nursing and Rehabilitation Center, 4.65% of Patients use Anti-Psychotic Medication

 This tells you the percent of patients who were prescribed antipsychotic drugs.
 Antipsychotic medications are given to residents for many medical conditions, such as Alzheimer's or other dementias.
 Unfortunately, in limited cases, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were prescribed antianxiety drugs.
-Antianxiety medications are administered to residents experiencing anxiety or depression.
+This gauges the percentage of long-term residents who were given antianxiety drugs.
+These medications are given to patients suffering from anxiety and depression.